dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-04-15-toric_code-intro.md

 3. Can toric code be defined for system other than qubits?
 Yes, for $$N$$ level system we have $$Z_N$$ toric code generalization; which we can further extend to more general groups in so-called a Kitaev double model (possibly possessing non-Abelian anyons)!
 See e.g., <a href="#references">[Simon (2020) Chp.
 25.6 and Chp.
 29]</a>
 4. Given the 4-body interaction term in the toric code Hamiltonian, can it be feasibly implemented in the lab?
 Yes, there are experimental demonstrations of a toric code in the lab (we will briefly discuss them in another blogpost!).
 If you particularly worry about the 4-body term specifically you might think of a toric code as a lowest order in perturbation theory description of the Kitaev Honeycomb model in the $$J_z \gg J_x,J_y$$ regime: see e.g., <a href="#references">[Kitaev (2006)]</a>.

 **Acknowledgements**: I thank Arthur Pesah and Leo Lo for many fun discussions on toric code and beyond.
 I also thank Quynh Nguyen, Iria Wang and Shashvat Shukla for helpful comments on the draft of this blogpost.
+Feel free to contact me at dkufel (at) g.harvard.edu if you have any questions or comments!
 {:.message}

 <!--